PyTables/PyTables/doc/source/usersguide/libref/structured_storage.rst

     The following instance variables are provided in addition to those in Leaf (see :ref:`LeafClassDescr`).
-Please note that there are several col* dictionaries to ease retrieving information about a column directly by its path name, avoiding the need to walk through Table.description or Table.cols.
+Please note that there are several col* dictionaries to ease retrieving information about a column directly by its path name, avoiding the need to walk through Table.description or :attr:`Table.cols`.

     .. autoattribute:: Table.coldescrs
     .. autoattribute:: Table.coldflts